 Skip to content

 The project involved Aboriginal corporations, natural resources management boards, conservation groups and the pastoral and commercial industries in four regions of Australia covering South Australia, Western Australia, Queensland and the Northern Territory.
 The project humanely reduced the overabundance of feral camels and therefore the densities of camels in areas of known high concentrations and of high conservation and cultural value.
 Management methods used included ground culling for petmeat, mustering for sale (mainly for meat processing) and culling.
 Exclusion fencing had limited potential due to construction and maintenance costs and aesthetic issues around cultural and tourist sites.

-In addition, the project is undertaking a significant monitoring and evaluation program (MERI: monitoring, evaluation, reporting, improvement) to measure and report on improvements to biodiversity outcomes for the land, restoration of vegetation and water resources.
+In addition, the project is undertook a significant monitoring and evaluation program (MERI: monitoring, evaluation, reporting, improvement) to measure and report on improvements to biodiversity outcomes for the land, restoration of vegetation and water resources.